phpMussel/phpMussel/_docs/readme.zh.md

 File handling configuration。

 "max_uploads"
 - Maximum allowable number of文件to scan during文件upload scan before aborting the scan和informing the user they are uploading too much at once!
-Provides protection against a theoretical attack whereby an attacker attempts to DDoS your system or CMS by overloading phpMussel to slow down the php process to a grinding halt.
+Provides protection against a theoretical attack whereby an 攻击者 attempts to DDoS your system or CMS by overloading phpMussel to slow down the PHP process to a grinding halt.
 Recommended: 10.
 You may wish to raise or lower this number depending on the speed of your hardware.
 Note that this number doesn't account为or include the contents of archives。

 "filesize_limit"
 - Filesize limit in KB.
 65536 = 64MB [Default]，0 = No limit (always greylisted)，any (positive) numeric value accepted.
-This can be useful when your php configuration limits the amount of memory a process can hold or if your php configuration limits filesize of uploads。
+This can be useful when your PHP configuration limits the amount of memory a process can hold or if your PHP configuration limits filesize of uploads。

 "filesize_response"
 - What to do with文件that exceed the filesize limit (if one exists).
 0 - Whitelist，1 - Blacklist [Default]。